Chow Groups of Quadrics in Characteristic Two: Some -theory of quadrics

 Throughout this section, let $\vp$ be a nondegenerate quadratic form of dimension $\ge 3$ over the field $k$ and let $X=X_{\vp}$ be the smooth projective quadric defined by $\vp$.

 \

-\newpara We will use Quillen's $K$-groups as defined in \cite{QuillenHighK}.
-The quadric $X$ under consideration here is smooth, so $K_i(X)=K_i'(X)$ for all $i\in\N$.
-The group $K_0(X)=K'_0(X)$ can be identified with the Grothendieck group of isomorphism classes of coherent sheaves on $X$ modulo an equivalence relation defined short exact sequences.
+\newpara Let $K_0(X)$ be the Grothendieck group of isomorphism classes of coherent sheaves on $X$ modulo an equivalence relation defined via short exact sequences.
 The natural topological filtration on $K_0(X)$ will be denoted by $K_0(X)^{(p)},\,p\in\N$.
-For each $p\in\N$, we put
+For each $i\in\N$, we put